wdrav/CarmenSandiegoGame/README.md

 Final project for intro to programming; CSCI 1300

 This program has you enter the world of Carmen Sandiego with you having to fight hackers, maintain your computer, and keep your frustration low.
-To begin, open the videogame class, compile "g++ -std=c++11 unity.cpp videogame.cpp", then you're off.
-Make sure to select ints in menu options, and you can quit the game whenever you need to.
+To begin, open the videogame class, compile "g++ -std=c++11 unity.cpp videogame.cpp", ./a.out, then you're off.
+Make sure to select ints in menu options if they are asked for, and you can quit the game whenever you need to.

 The results will be stored and sorted in the results.txt